Husayn-Esmail/CleanCodePythonWebScrapeAPI/README.md

 To leave the virtual environment: deactivate

-Once you've entered the virtual environment, you can start the API with start.sh.
+Once you've entered the virtual environment, you can start the API with start.sh. <br>
 NOTE: If running outside the virtual environment, this will only work if you've installed the required dependencies, but since the virtual environment has been uploaded as well, the dependencies should come with it.